-Student Advisors provide you with academic support, welfare support, information and advice to help you attain academic success and improve your personal well-being.
+Student and academic services provide you with academic support, welfare support, information and advice to help you attain academic success and improve your personal well-being.
 They will help you make the transition to living and studying away from home and in a university environment.
-Student Advisors are available by appointment and can also discuss any physical, mental, or emotional issues that you may encounter during the course of your studies.
+The Student Learning Advisor is available by appointment and can also discuss any physical, mental, or emotional issues that you may encounter during the course of your studies.

 Academic Master Series Workshops.

 The aim of these workshops is to develop and build on your skills in key areas necessary to succeed at university such as time management, referencing, report writing, essay writing, and academic writing.
 They help to develop your confidence, to make your learning easier and more effective, and to increase your understanding of the university environment and expectations of lecturers.

 Academic Drop in Sessions